Students at EMPAC

 We invite all Rensselaer students to delve deeper into the experimental media and performing arts.
 By signing up for the EMPAC⊕ program at the box office, you'll receive free admission to all EMPAC-curated events during your time in school.

 EMPAC is one of the largest employers of students on the Rensselaer campus and uses an “apprenticeship model” to train student workers.
 During the Fall 2016 semester, we currently have 52 students working in a variety of positions across the box office, front-of-house, production (audio, video, stage, IT), curatorial, design, web, marketing, research, and administrative teams.

-We are accepting applications for positions on the front of house team until April 30, 2017.
+For the Fall 2017 semester, We are accepting applications for positions until April 30, 2017.

 Interested in working with us?
 Let us know.

 Every year, the Rensselaer Department of the Arts programs seven events utilizing the infrastructure and support of the production teams at EMPAC.
 These productions often include final graduate thesis projects that are developed in the venues themselves.

 The Rensselaer Orchestra uses the EMPAC Concert Hall as a rehearsal space and presents a concert here toward the end of each semester.

 EMPAC curators often participate in critiquing graduate student work.
 Additional meetings and workshops connecting artists-in-residence with classes in the arts department are taking place every semester.

 In coming semesters, the professional audio production staff and environment will be integrated into specific projects within audio technology classes in the department.